Home » All About Gemstones » Gemstone Mythology, Legends & History

 Zircon Myths and Legends

-Zircon might be one of the oldest minerals on Earth, but it’s also one of the most misunderstood.
-Often mistaken for diamond, it has a brilliance all its own—and a rich tapestry of stories stretching across centuries and cultures.
-With its fiery sparkle and flashes of rainbow light, it’s no wonder humans have long been
+Zircon is the oldest gemstone on Earth, but it’s also one of the most misunderstood.
+Throughout history it’s often been mistaken for diamond, but that doesn’t mean it’s not got a rich tapestry of stories stretching across centuries and cultures.
+With its fiery sparkle, it’s no wonder humans have long been enchanted by this gem.

 A large alexandrite gemstone sits on a stone pedestal.
 The background features a vintage lamp and rolled manuscripts, creating an ornate, historical atmosphere.